 I was born to…what?
 When I try to finish that sentence, nothing comes to mind.
 I think I was probably born to simply hang out here for a while and enjoy myself, hopefully helping out a few others or doing more good than bad along the way.
 My Secret Recipe Club blog partner, on the other hand, was born to cook.

 After looking through a ton of delicious recipes on Melissa’s blog I Was Born to Cook, I wholeheartedly agree with her conclusion.
-I seriously considered many of the recipes before narrowing it down to three choices.
-I thought long and hard about roasted shrimp with either thousand island dressing or chipotle lime glaze before I did a complete 180 and settled on vanilla granola.
+I seriously considered many recipes before narrowing it down sweet vanilla granola.

 Melissa writes that granola is one of those things she never made at home prior to starting her food blog.
-After realizing how easy it is to make homemade granola, coupled with how delicious it tastes, store bought granola is a thing of the past.
+After realizing how easy it is to make homemade granola, coupled with how delicious it tastes, I’m with Melissa: store-bought granola is a thing of the past.

-The recipe calls for ingredients that are probably already in your pantry, and the ones that are not are easily substituted (like vegetable oil for coconut oil).
-I love all the adaptations granola recipes can take, and I Was Born to Cook features a number of other delicious granola combinations like cinnamon-walnut, pumpkin, peanut butter and maple-almond.
+This granola recipe calls for ingredients that are probably already in your pantry, and the ones that are not are easily substituted.
+I love all the adaptations granola recipes can take, and I Was Born to Cook features a number of other delicious granola combinations like cinnamon-walnut, pumpkin, peanut butter, and maple-almond.
 Quadruple yum.

-Now for how to use it.
-I typically eat granola as I would a bowl of cereal, but I also enjoy it sprinkled over a bowl of vanilla Greek yogurt or ice cream.
+Now, for how to use it.
+I typically eat granola sprinkled over a bowl of vanilla Greek yogurt or ice cream.
 Other suggestions include using granola as a topping for muffins or baked fruit, or adding it to banana bread, pancake, or waffle batters.
 My favorite idea is to fold granola into cookies.
 Enjoy!

 3 cups quick-cooking oats